-It is important for girls and young women to have a job that directly helps the world or other people and almost all of them describe themselves as creative.
-If they were told about how STEM subjects can give them an opportunity which is still within their interest, then this could help close the gender gap.
+Research consistently points to the high regard girls and young women place on having a job that directly helps the world or other people.
+If they were aware of how STEM subjects can give them an opportunity which is still within their interest, then this could help close the gender gap.
 Most girls aren’t told how studying a STEM related subject can help them in a career which gives them the job satisfaction they are looking for.

-The lack of women in STEM roles is a result from the lack of girls studying STEM related subjects and wanting to pursue a career in the field.
-However, the women who are in a STEM related career are likely to experience sexual harassment at work.
-78% of women in STEM who work in a mostly male dominated workplace felt this discrimination.
-Before the national conversation of Me Too, one in five women in STEM have also stated that their gender makes it hard for them to succeed at work and receive promotions.
+The lack of women in STEM roles is a result of the lack of girls not studying STEM-related subjects and wanting to pursue a career in the field.
+However, the women who are in a STEM-related career are likely to experience discrimination and even harassment at work.
+Over half of women in STEM who work in a mostly male-dominated workplace felt a kind of discrimination.
+Before the national conversation of Me Too, one in five women in STEM also stated that their gender has made it hard for them to succeed at work and receive promotions.

 Women in STEM who are in their mid-careers are facing several challenges and priorities.
 If organisations want to recruit and retain more women in STEM careers, they should consider the following:

-Women understand that there isn’t necessarily an easy to maintain a work life balance, however they do want more flexibility to manage a work life dynamic.
+Women understand that it isn’t necessarily easy to maintain a work-life balance, however, they do want more flexibility to manage a work-life dynamic.
 Women are still dedicated to their jobs but want to spend more time with their family, friends and personal interests.